endurodave/xallocator/README.md

 - [Conclusion](#conclusion)

-# Preface
+# Getting Started

-Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/1084801/Replace-malloc-free-with-a-Fast-Fixed-Block-Memory"><strong>Replace malloc/free with a Fast Fixed Block Memory Allocator</strong></a>

-<p><a href="https://www.cmake.org/">CMake</a>&nbsp;is used to create the build files.
-CMake is free and open-source software.
-Windows, Linux and other toolchains are supported.
-See the <strong>CMakeLists.txt </strong>file for more information.</p>
+[CMake](https://cmake.org/) is used to create the project build files on any C++ system including Windows, Linux, or an embedded system.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
+   `cmake -B Build .`
+3. Build and run the project within the `Build` directory.

 # Introduction